DrAdamRoe/cloud-variations/README.md

 `gcloud config set compute/zone europe-west3-b`

 and try again to create the cluster with the above command.
-Now you should get a few yellow warnings, but no red errors.
+Now you might get a few yellow warnings, but no red errors.

 And now we are ready to interact with our Kubernetes cluster!